wilddeer/stickyfill/README.md

 - Switching classes between different sticky states
 - Other features that add non-standard functionality

-If your requset isn’t about one of these, you are welcome to [create an issue](https://github.com/wilddeer/stickyfill/issues/new).
+If your request isn’t about one of these, you are welcome to [create an issue](https://github.com/wilddeer/stickyfill/issues/new).
 Please check [existing issues](https://github.com/wilddeer/stickyfill/issues) before creating new one.

 ### Some reasoning